Eupithecia tripunctaria: Morphology

 The wingspan is 17–21 mm.
 The ground colour of the wings varies from ash grey to dark ashy brown to blackish, with the hind wings often averaging slightly paler.
 A pale waved line follows the margin of both wings with certain parts broken off into specific white marks which are more pronounced.
 These white marks give the species its name, and while they can show on both wings they are commonly absent from the hindwings.
 Though it is a good feature to identify this species, care should still be taken to separate it from other related species.
 Similar to other pug moths, a black discal spot is present on the center of the forewings, though it is often hard to see.
-The melanistic form f. angelicata which is a uniform smoky black, quite markingless except for the deeper black cell-spot occasionally appears in some populations.
+The melanistic form f. angelicata which is a uniform smoky black, entirely without markings except for the deeper black cell-spot which occasionally appears in some populations.
 Such wholly dark forms are hard to separate from other species.
 The egg has an oval shape and shows hexagonal depressions in the shell sculpture.

-Adult caterpillars are either greenish or brownish coloured and show very clear dark, heart-shaped, brightly framed back spots, whose tips are directed forward.The brownish pupa has dark green wing sheaths and is provided with two strong and six thin hook bristles on the cremaster.
+Adult caterpillars are either greenish or brownish coloured and show very clear dark, heart-shaped, brightly framed back spots, whose tips are directed forward.
+The brownish pupa has dark green wing sheaths and is provided with two strong and six thin hook bristles on the cremaster.

 Adults are on wing from March to September depending on the location.

 The larvae feed on Apiaceae species.